FinTrek/twitter-search/README.md

 Instructions:

-A 'credentials.json' file with your Twitter API credentials is required at the top level of the twitter-search directory.
+A 'credentials.json' file with your Twitter API credentials is required at the top level of the twitter-search directory (alongside coronavirus.py and datacollection.py)

 Format credentials.json like this: